gdjohnson/TK19/concepts/inexact sciences.md

 ## III

-This approach should take both sides of the knowledge [[rigorizingPipeline|pipeline]] seriously: not just “pre-packaging” knowledge “out of” philosophy and “into” the sciences (knowledge’s “promotion” through legibility), but in taking advantage of the rich artistic and literary resources, which have fastidiously mapped observations about human psychosocial life for centuries (obscured, noisily, by tradition, prestige-seeking, and flourish).
+This approach should take both sides of the [[rigorizing pipeline|knowledge pipeline]] seriously: not just “pre-packaging” knowledge “out of” philosophy and “into” the sciences (knowledge’s “promotion” through legibility), but in taking advantage of the rich artistic and literary resources, which have fastidiously mapped observations about human psychosocial life for centuries (obscured, noisily, by tradition, prestige-seeking, and flourish).

 But what does it mean, to be "wild," and how do we navigate a wilderness?
 Through resonance, I think, resonance to test the untested propositions.
 But first the wilderness.

 Theory theory, echoed in computational neuroscience’s free energy principle, and cognitive science’s [[predictive processing]] (as well as anticipated by Kant, Piaget, James, [[Friedrich Nietzsche|Nietzsche]], Bergson, Hegel…) holds that individuals build “folk” theories of themselves, of others, and of the world which unites them. [[Theory of mind]]—it is in the name—that we are constantly modeling, anticipating.
-At its crudest we call these theories “stereotype”; in intimate relationships, however, they become well-calibrated over time, precise senses of a person.
+At its crudest we call these theories “[[stereotype]]”; in intimate relationships, however, they become well-calibrated over time, precise senses of a person.
 And, what’s more, there is a class of folk who write these theories down (or capture them in image, in sound…).
 It is no coincidence that Bergson (along with so many historic others) have seen fiction as offering a kind of insight untouchable by the standard sciences.
 Nor that computer nerds—a Bayesian bunch if there ever was one—have a saying “absolute proof in the form of comics.”
 The comic artists represent capturing resonant encounters; the resonance is a distributed system of verification and self-testimony.

 Theory is not the only thing fiction writers fill their books with.
 They seek to entertain, to perform, to make homage to the past.
 But their theories of the world fill even areas not explicitly marked as such: to write “realistic” dialogue is to represent one’s model of real-world interaction; to write “realistic” characters, novels, interactions, desires, psychologies, is to do similarly.
 And even the so-called “unrealistic” texts, such as fantasy or magical realism, are simply working at a different “level” than literalism—to say it rained for one hundred years is to capture a metaphorical truth; the Impressionists eschewed realism for capturing perception i.e. impression; in the surrealism of [[David Lynch]], the demon is the metaphorical psychopath (and he even gets the population distribution right).